 In addition to the indices detailed in this methodology, additional return series versions of the indices may be available, including, but not limited to: currency, currency hedged, decrement, fair value, inverse, leveraged, and risk control versions.
-For a list of available indices, please refer to S&P DJI's All Indices by Methodology Report.
+For a list of available indices, please refer to the S&P DJI Methodology & Regulatory Status Database.